qlik-oss/picasso.js/docs/src/input/component-range.md

   },
   {
     type: 'range',
+    layout: {
-    dock: '@here', // dock to same area as component with key: 'here' ...
+      dock: '@here' // dock to same area as component with key: 'here' },
+    ...
   }
 ]